 An Advisory from the ICANN Root Server System Advisory Committee (RSSAC)

-1 August 2023
+DD MM YYYY

 Preface

 This is an Advisory to the Internet Corporation for Assigned Names and Numbers (ICANN) Board of Directors and the Internet community more broadly from the ICANN Root Server System Advisory Committee (RSSAC).
-In this Advisory, the RSSAC defines a set of service expectations that RSOs must satisfy.
+In this Advisory, the RSSAC defines expectations for the services provided by the Root Server Operators (RSOs).

 The RSSAC seeks to advise the ICANN community and Board on matters relating to the operation, administration, security and integrity of the Internet’s Root Server System.
 This includes communicating on matters relating to the operation of the Root Servers and their multiple instances with the technical and ICANN community, gathering and articulating requirements to offer to those engaged in technical revisions of the protocols and best common practices related to the operational of DNS servers, engaging in ongoing threat assessment and risk analysis of the Root Server System and recommend any necessary audit activity to assess the current status of root servers and root zone.
 The RSSAC has no authority to regulate, enforce, or adjudicate.
 Those functions belong to others, and the advice offered here should be evaluated on its merits.